Musk threatens to boot Twitter account impersonators

 It said the service would first be available in the U.S., Canada, Australia, New Zealand and the U.K. However, it was not available Sunday and there was no indication when it would roll go live.
 A Twitter employ, Esther Crawford, told The Associated Press it is coming “soon but it hasn’t launched yet.”

-Twitter did not respond on Sunday to an email seeking comment.
+Twitter did not respond on Sunday to an email seeking comment on the verified accounts issue and Griffin’s suspension.

+Musk later tweeted, “Twitter needs to become by far the most accurate source of information about the world.
+That’s our mission.”

 If the company were to strip current verified users of blue checks — something that hasn’t happened — that could exacerbate disinformation on the platform during Tuesday’s midterm elections.

-Some Twitter users have already begun migrating from the platform — to alternatives such as Mastodon and Counter Social — following layoffs that began Friday that reportedly affected about half of Twitter’s 7,500-employee workforce.
+Like Griffin, some Twitter users have already begun migrating from the platform — Counter Social is another popular alternative — following layoffs that began Friday that reportedly affected about half of Twitter’s 7,500-employee workforce.
 They fear a breakdown of moderation and verification could create a disinformation free-for-all on what has been the internet’s main conduit for reliable communications from public agencies and other institutions.

 Many companies have paused advertising on the platform out of concern it could become more unruly under Musk.